PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 Accept wildcard characters: False
 ```

-### -Profile
+### -Settings
+File path that contains user profile or hash table for ScriptAnalyzer

-Runs Invoke-ScriptAnalyzer with the parameters and values specified in a Script Analyzer profile file.
+Runs Invoke-ScriptAnalyzer with the parameters and values specified in a Script Analyzer profile file or hash table
-Enter the path
-to the profile file.

-If the path, the file, or its content is invalid, it is ignored.
-The parameters and values in the profile take
-precedence over the same parameter and values specified at the command line.
+If the path, the file's or hashtable's content are invalid, it is ignored.
+The parameters and values in the profile take precedence over the same parameter and values specified at the command line.

 A Script Analyzer profile file is a text file that contains a hash table with one or more of the following keys:
 -- Severity